 Pierce previously identified all three as German nationals and listed the couple as being 67 years old.

+Their names have not been released and their next of kin have not been notified.
 The Valdez Fire and Police departments responded to the scene.

 Pierce said the three were found near a section of the glacier that was calving, or breaking, and that authorities are uncertain if the falling blocks of glacier contributed to their deaths.